-Especially with social media sites such as LinkedIn becoming used for financial advisor lead generation, having a strong financial advisor brand has become important.
+Especially with social media sites such as LinkedIn becoming used for financial advisor lead generation, having a strong wealth management brand has become important.

 A lot of people think brand identity is your logo.
 Brand identity is that plus aloooooot more.